Frankfurt: Economy

 Frankfurt is one of the world's most important financial hubs and Germany's financial capital, followed by Hamburg and Stuttgart.
 Frankfurt was ranked eighth at the International Financial Centers Development Index (2013), eighth at the Worldwide Centres of Commerce Index (2008), ninth at the Global Financial Centres Index (September 2013), tenth at the Global Power City Index (2011), 11th at the Global City Competitiveness Index (2012), 12th at the Innovation Cities Index (2011), 14th at the World City Survey (2011) and 23rd at the Global Cities Index (2012).

 The city's importance as a financial hub has risen since the eurozone crisis.
 Indications are the establishment of two institutions of the European System of Financial Supervisors (European Insurance and Occupational Pensions Authority and European Systemic Risk Board) in 2011, and the entry into force in 2014 of European Banking Supervision, by which the European Central Bank has become the central supervisory authority for the euro area banking sector.

 According to an annual study by Cushman & Wakefield, the European Cities Monitor (2010), Frankfurt has been one of the top three cities for international companies in Europe, after London and Paris, since the survey started in 1990.
 It is the only German city considered to be an alpha world city (category 3) as listed by the Loughborough University group's 2010 inventory, which was a promotion from the group's 2008 inventory when it was ranked as an alpha minus world city (category 4).

-With over 922 jobs per 1,000 inhabitants, Frankfurt has the highest concentration of jobs in Germany.
+With more than 922 jobs per 1,000 inhabitants, Frankfurt has the highest concentration of jobs in Germany.
 On work days and Saturdays, one million people commute from all over the Rhein-Main-Area.
 The GRP per capita was €96,670 in 2019.

 The city is expected to benefit from international banks relocating jobs from London to Frankfurt as a result of Brexit to retain access to the EU market.
 Thus far, Morgan Stanley, Citigroup Inc., Standard Chartered Plc and Nomura Holdings Inc. announced they would move their EU headquarters to Frankfurt.